 Structurally, I assume that Dick and Jane agree about the distribution of one uniformly distributed random variable.
-Thus the set of prizes may be taken to be a convex set, because b only autocratic compromises
+Thus the set of prizes may be taken to be a convex set, because mixtures of prizes are available, and mean the same to both parties.
+This device is equivalent to the "horse lotteries" of Anscombe and Aumann (1963).